tbuz/Reddit_Investment_Signals/README.md

 #How the repo works:

-1. Step: Clone the repoo
+1. Step: Clone the repo
 2. Step: Check if the dataset fits your needs
 3. Step: Adapt the parameters in Main.py
 4. Step: execute Main.py